EdinCitaku/TerminalMuseum/README.md

 # TerminalMuseum

-Add a unique Museum-like experience to your Terminal with TerminalMuseum!
+Add a unique Museum-like experience to your Terminal!

 TerminalMuseum is a Python library that displays a random piece of classical art onto your Terminal.